JosepSampe/storage-functions/README.md

 <p align="center"> <img src="docs/img/zion.png" width="250"></p>

-Zion is a Serverless Computing Framework for OpenStack Swift, allowing to run storage functions directly on the data.
+Zion is a Serverless Computing Framework for OpenStack Swift that allows to run storage functions directly on the data.
 It aims to solve the scalability and resource contention problems of active storage, while benefiting from data locality to reduce latency by placing computations close to the data.
-Our model is data-driven and not event-driven, because our computations are located in the data pipeline, and intercept the data flows that arrive and return from the object store.
+Our model is data-driven and not event-driven, because ZIon computations are located in the data pipeline, and intercept the data flows that arrive and return from the object store.

 ## Architecture